Ash has been playing "Dragon Age" since the first game's release. She enjoys exploring and explaining the characters and lore.

 This is why I thoroughly enjoy flirting with Tallis in The Mark of the Assassin.
 For the first time, Isabela gets a taste of her own medicine in that Hawke can flirt shamelessly with someone else right in front of her.
 And if you're playing Marian Hawke, it's feels even more vindicating because Isabela actually gets jealous at one point and borderline threatens Tallis to back off.

-You don't have to go through any of that will Merrill.
+You don't have to go through any of that with Merrill.

 So you can see why I would have been so disappointed with Sera.
 Sera is childish, ugly, mean, vindictive, the list goes on and on.
 Probably the only good thing about her is that she doesn't make d*ck jokes unless you're playing a male (and even then, the jokes are not continuous).